 Awarded to Returned Peace Corps Volunteers

 The Jackson Institute for Global Affairs participates in the Paul D. Coverdell Fellows Program.
-This fellowships is awarded to Returned Peace Corps Volunteers who apply as a Coverdell Fellow.
+The fellowships are awarded to Returned Peace Corps Volunteers who apply as a Coverdell Fellow.
 To be considered, interested RPCVs upload a 500 word-max Peace Corps Fellowship Statement to the online application, indicating how the fellowship fits into their academic and professional plans.

 Meet our current Coverdell Fellows: